 LIMITED OFFER

-With contributions from experts in the field, the book is a thorough, well-researched, and a valuable reference for scientists, researchers, and clinicians engaged in pursuing better and more accurate diagnosis and treatment of patients with of acetaminophen toxicity.
+With contributions from experts in the field, this book is a thorough, well-researched, and valuable reference for scientists, researchers, and clinicians engaged in pursuing better and more accurate diagnosis and treatment of patients with acetaminophen toxicity.

 Research Toxicologists, Research Pharmacologists, Medical Toxicologists (MD, MD and MPH, MD and PhD), Clinical Toxicologists (RN, BSN, MSN, RPh, PharmD, PhD trained), Medical Toxicology and Emergency Medicine Physician trainees, Emergency Medicine Nurse or Nurse Practitioner Trainees, Poison Control Center Staffs, Pharmacy Students